-Team Rubicon Australia are continuing to aid both the council and residents of the Bega District, with ongoing issues regarding the clearance of burnt waste from private land.
-One of the key tasks for TRA in recent days has been the removal of debris from an easement behind 10 properties that residents had collected post fire.
+Disaster Relief Australia (formerly TRA) are continuing to aid both the council and residents of the Bega District, with ongoing issues regarding the clearance of burnt waste from private land.
+One of the key tasks for DRA in recent days has been the removal of debris from an easement behind 10 properties that residents had collected post fire.
 One of these residents was Graham Walker, an 8 RAR Vietnam veteran who was unsure of how it could possibly be cleared.

-“I became aware of Team Rubicon Australia through my neighbour Dan (also a fellow member of the Tathra Country Club), who told me to call them after he received a flyer.
+“I became aware of TRA (now Disaster Relief Australia) through my neighbour Dan (also a fellow member of the Tathra Country Club), who told me to call them after he received a flyer.
 I dropped into their (TRA) office at the Tathra Bowling Club and made a request for someone to come and have a look at the easement area behind my place.

-Nick from the Disaster Assessment crew came around and we identified what needed to be done.
+Nick from the Damage Assessment Team came around and we identified what needed to be done.
 After he left, I looked at the bush from the easement level and thought to myself, ‘this is impossible, it would take a person a year to sort that out’.

 The single days op count included 8 damage assessments, 4 welfare checks and 5 work orders completed.
 This represents a large workload for the team on the ground which they’re handling extremely well.

 Mr Walker was among those 60,000 Australians who served in the Vietnam war, and received the Cross of Gallantry with Silver Star for his work as commander of a rifle company.